rushankshah/rushankshah/README.md

 [![Twitter Badge](https://img.shields.io/badge/-ShahRushank-0072b1?style=flat&logo=Twitter&logoColor=white&link=https://twitter.com/ShahRushank)](https://twitter.com/ShahRushank)

 <p>
 I am an undergraduate student studying IT engineering from India and I love building new stuff.
-Some technologies I enjoy working with include Flutter, MERN stack and Embedded systems (Arduino).
+Some technologies I enjoy working with include Flutter, ReactJS and Embedded systems (Arduino).
 I  love bridging the gap between software and hardware and make physical things smarter.

 I started my journey as a Software engineer since 2014 with Java as my first programming language and since then worked with many enthusiastic developers to build many amazing projects and have worked closely with Robotics and Automation based projects.